 Patty & Bun – you can still get your Patty & Bun fix with a Lockdown DIY Patty Kits, including patties, brioche buns, cheese, onions and mayo, so you can make the burgers at home.
 You can get meaty ones to recreate Ari Golds or Smokey Robinsons, with plant-based ones also available, and you can see how it’s done right here.

-Shuk – The Israeli market stall at Borough has two bangin’ DIY kits.
-The first is a DIY babka kit, which you can get in chocolate, hazelnut & cookie crumb or in a special collab flavour with Bubala of baked ricotta cheesecake, biscoff and sour cherry.
+Shuk – The Israeli market stall at Borough has a range of bangin’ DIY kits.
+There’s a DIY babka kit, which you can get in chocolate, hazelnut & cookie crumb or in a special collab flavour with Bubala of baked ricotta cheesecake, biscoff and sour cherry.
 YUM.
-The second is the DIY pitta kit.
-The kits are £30 including delivery and include everything you need to make four stuffed pittas at home.
+There’s a DIY pitta kit; these kits are £30 including delivery and include everything you need to make four stuffed pittas at home.
 There’s two signatures to choose from, the fish tagine or the spiced lamb meatballs, chilli yoghurt, pickled red cabbage, coriander & mint.
 And they’ve got a sabich kit, with roast aubergine, sliced eggs, homemade pickles, chopped tomatoes, fresh mint & coriander topped with creamy amba tahini, and a drizzle of shug and harissa oil to finish things off.
 For £30, there’s enough for four stuffed pitas.

 Pizza Pilgrims – whip up authentic Neapolitan pizza in your own home thanks to Pizza Pilgrims and their Frying Pan Pizza Kits.
 The kits contain all the ingredients you need so all you need to have on hand is a frying pan and a grill.
 And if you need a little help, check out how it’s done right here.